code-iai/saphari_final_review/saphari_tool_detector/README.md

 ## Usage

-1. Launch the camera launch file `roslaunch saphari_tools camera.launch`.
+1. Launch the camera launch file `roslaunch saphari_tool_detector camera.launch`.

-2. Launch the detector `roslaunch saphari_tools detector.launch`.
+2. Launch the detector `roslaunch saphari_tool_detector detector.launch`.

 3. Call the service with an empty request message: `rosservice call /tool_detector/detect_tools 0 0 0 0`.
 The 4 parameters are `x`, `y`, `width` and `height` of a region of interest for the detection, `0 0 0 0` will result in the full image being used.